Deep River, Ontario

 Deep River is a town in Renfrew County, Ontario, Canada.
 Located along the Ottawa River, it lies about 200 km north-west of Ottawa on the Trans-Canada Highway.
 Deep River is opposite the Laurentian Mountains and the Province of Quebec.

-The name Deep River purportedly derives from the fact that the Ottawa River reaches its greatest depth of 402 ft just outside the township.
-However, the Ottawa River today reaches a depth of 565 ft in Moose Bay which is located on the Holden Lake reservoir from the Des Joachim dam, west of Deux-Rivières.
+The name "Deep River" purportedly derives from the notion that the Ottawa River reaches its greatest depth of 402 ft just outside the township.
+Although this is not official, the Ottawa River reaches a depth of 565 ft in Moose Bay, which is located on the Holden Lake reservoir from the Des Joachim dam, west of Deux-Rivières.

 The primary industry centres on research at the Chalk River location of Canadian Nuclear Laboratories (CNL), a facility of the Chalk River Laboratories about 10 km east of Deep River on Highway 17.
-The facility is named for, and primarily accessed via, the nearby town Chalk River, although the site is technically in Deep River.
+The facility is named for and primarily accessed via the nearby town of Chalk River although the site is technically in Deep River.